-There are no surface water bodies in the immediate vicinity of the site, beyond the existing man-made irrigation canal and a private pond.
-The site is in the Lower Yakima watershed and the canal will eventually drain into the Columbia River.
+There are no surface water bodies in the immediate vicinity of the site beyond the man-made irrigation canal.
+The canal will eventually drain into the Columbia River.

 2. Will the project require any work over, in, or adjacent to (within 200 feet) the described waters?
 If yes, please describe and attach available plans.